Cutting Edge

 Santa Lamunu is the Director of Women Rising for Humanity and Development, a women-led organisation focused on protecting vulnerable populations in both host and displacement settings.
 Previously, Santa worked with UNHCR, the UN refugee agency, supporting communities in building their capacities to prevent, mitigate and respond to violence against women and children.

-Pastor Matthew Ling reminds us that, in the context of Christian discipleship, we should not forgot the home as being the primary place where God intended it to happen.
+Pastor Matthew Ling reminds us that, in the context of Christian discipleship, we should not forget that the home is the primary place where God intended it to happen.

 Pastor Ling is a Certified Family Life Educator and professional member of the National Council on Family Relations and a licensed trainer with the Family Friendly Partners Network.
 He provides global leadership to the Family Challenge of the World Evangelical Alliance (WEA) and chairs the Family Life Commission of the Asia Evangelical Alliance.